 B. Handling in emergencies:

 a.
-Formulate an action plan, which needs to make the time schedule, task assignment clear enough to handle the termination step by step.
+Formulate an action plan, which needs to make the time schedule and task assignment clear enough to handle the termination step by step.

 b.
 Implement the action plan effectively.

 c.
-Obtain understanding and support from local government and local federation of trade unions, especially in the circumstances of mass layoffs.
+Obtain understanding and support from local governments and the local federation of trade unions, especially in the cases of mass layoffs.

 Currently, employers must follow the existing laws and regulations strictly so that they can maintain compliance management and control the legal risks as much as possible.